wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 - [ ] Do any IAM policies, trust relationships, etc., in any AWS account within the Organization, target by OU?
 Does this OU include any of the original or new OU paths?
     - [ ] Grep your policies for the use of OU condition keys, including: `aws:PrincipalOrgPaths`, `aws:ResourceOrgPaths`, and `aws:SourceOrgPaths`
 - [ ] Do any RAM shares share resources based on OU?
 Does this OU include any of the original or new OU paths?
+- [ ] Will moving the account or OU trigger any Control Tower enrollments that could begin enforcing governance controls on the account(s)?

 ----